Native American

 What do the 3 colors of the Indian flag mean?

-Does India have 2 flags?
+Does the Native Indian have 2 flags?

 Conclusion